Yoska393/rrda/README.md

 - rrda/script_rrda:  Scripts and my own functions used in our article.
 - rrda/RDAdata:  Application data used in our article.
-- rrda/src:  Source code for the package ``rrda''
+- rrda/src:  Source code for the package "rrda"

 ## 🛠 Installation